a-usov/Java-SF/minutes/meeting-09-10-19.md

 * are mathematical expressions valid as field assignments
 * Addressing issue found in last meeting, is a Void type actually useful/needed in a pure functional subset?
 Used internally but not part of the language?
 * Similarly with null values of fields, should they be allowed? or should a constructor initialise all field values?
 * Again similarly, is an Empty Set class type useful/needed.
-If empty set is type of method parameter, its a method that can never be called and cant be combined meanigfully with a boolean type connective, so useless?
+If empty set is type of method parameter, its a method that can never be called and cant be combined meaningfully with a boolean type connective, so useless?

 ## Minutes